Dear Fellow Partners & Friends,

 Moving on to our undeniably unforced errors of Prosegur Cash2 and Tapestry3 here you will see how our decisions were made against our own principles and how, once trapped, bad decisions compounded upon each other.
 From our perspective, these are true value traps.
 I have made a career avoiding these errors, so it is especially humiliating to have fallen victim to avoidable mistakes.
 We do not get any joy reviewing mistakes but it is necessary and maybe these lessons can help others avoid some of the same pitfalls.

 Prosegur Cash is a cash-in-transit business, armored cars that shuttle cash around cities from retailers to banks.
 As noted, we like businesses with dominant market shares in growing markets and that have good management teams.
 Who wouldn’t?
-Even better if those companies have an intrinsic value below the market price.
+Even better if those companies have a market price below intrinsic value.
 However, in some markets, these favorable company-level attributes can easily be overwhelmed by macro-level matters such as the well-publicized problems in Argentina, where Prosegur Cash has a large presence.
 The reality of a money panic and currency controls have become dominant drivers of the company’s intrinsic value and was not something we fully appreciated when first purchasing the stock.
 Having avoided Argentina for my entire career, I fell into the trap of thinking that this time would be different when the country elected a market-oriented leader and that Prosegur’s market position would serve as a ballast to value.
 But recent polls, against a macroeconomic background of swelling deficits and dwindling foreign exchange reserves, proved again that the country is as fiscally reckless as it ever was and that indeed the macro can still outweigh the micro.
 This might seem familiar to most anyone—if we choose to buy more, then inevitably the stock may continue declining.
 If we choose to sell, then, of course, that could likely mark the bottom.
 This is the essence of a value trap.
 To answer the obvious question, we sold a little and are waiting on the sidelines for now.

 Tapestry is one of our longer-term holdings.
 We initially purchased the company’s stock (previously known as Coach) during the luxury downturn in 2016 and held as the company began to turn itself around.
 In general, I am not a big fan of retail but will sometimes make exceptions if the brand is strong and has tight control of its inventory.
 In practice that means historically relevant brands, like Coach, with their own operated stores.
 The power of the brand is usually reflected in its gross margin, which in the case of Coach was quite high.
 We also prefer single brand concepts and this is where we were slow to react.
 Soon after our purchase, the company began to implement a change in strategy whose goal was to become a more multi-brand group relying less on its core Coach concept.
 Soon after, they purchased Kate Spade, a mass-market fashion company.
 This is a company I had looked at before and passed on due to its heavy reliance on a particularly fickle part of the mass market.
 What we should have done, and did not, was to have sold the stock based on this strategy change.
 I have always been skeptical of transformative acquisitions and again am reminded why.
 However, we did not sell the stock because of the allure of the cash flows generated by its core brand.
 A high dividend yield and share buybacks indicated a shareholder-friendly disposition but that was overwhelmed by the very shareholder unfriendly decision to purchase Kate Spade.
 The board of Coach came to the same conclusion recently and fired their long-time CEO.